 The movie is divided at the specified points and the unwanted segments are deleted from it.
-And then the divided movie is saved as separate files and displayed on the screen.
+Then, the divided movie is saved as separate files and displayed on the screen.

-Specify the dividing points in chronological order from the beginning of the movie.
+- Select dividing points in chronological order from the beginning of the movie.
 When canceling the selected dividing points, cancel each of them in reverse order (from the end of the movie to the beginning).
-In an order other than specified, you can neither select the frames as a dividing point nor cancel the selections of the dividing point(s).
-You cannot, for example, select the frames prior to the last selected frame as a dividing point while specifying dividing point(s).
+In an order other than specified, you can neither select frames as a dividing point nor cancel the selections of the dividing points.
+You cannot, for example, select the frames prior to the last selected frame as a dividing point while selecting a dividing point. - · Movies with a short recording time cannot be divided.